smucsclub/hacksmu/index.md

 faq: [
   [
     "What is HackSMU?",
-    "HackSMU is an on-campus, 24-hour educational event that combines a tech conference, a career fair, and a start-up competition.
+    "HackSMU is a virtual, 24-hour educational event that combines a tech conference, a career fair, and a start-up competition.
 Come learn new skills, meet corporate recruiters, create amazing projects, and have fun at HackSMU!"
   ],
   [
     "How do I apply?",